-We're open Monday-Friday 9-5.
+We're open Monday-Friday 9-5 and Saturdays 10-2.
 However all store visits are currently by appointment only.

 Please call 519-432-1558 to book a consult or to arrange jewellery pick-up/drop-off.

 Masks are mandatory by order of the Middlesex-London Health Unit and city by-law.

 If you have a repair, supplying photos using the form at the bottom of this page can help expedite your process.

 The store is located on the 1st floor of the Talbot Centre Mall in London Ontario Canada.